START TYPING AND PRESS ENTER TO SEARCH

 Hydrogen

-Hydrogen accounts for about three-fourths of the known universe, but most is contained in other compounds.
+Hydrogen fuel cells provide a clean and sustainable power source, with only water as a byproduct.
+Although hydrogen accounts for about three-fourths of the known universe, most is contained in other compounds.
 Extracting it requires energy and precious metals.
+Economies of scale need to be established for hydrogen to become more widely adopted.
 Still, hydrogen fuel cells and gas turbines hold promise for a greener energy future.

 Geothermal

 Geothermal energy uses heat from within the earth to create steam to generate electricity.
+Geothermal plants require significant upfront investments, but they require less land than solar or wind farms and can be placed virtually anywhere.
 The U.S. is the world leader in geothermal energy production, but one-fourth of Europe could tap this power source.

 Nuclear